See our Host Family FAQs below and find out how you can get involved in one student’s dream of education and service!

 What countries do the students come from?

-SAE students are from across the globe, with many of our students hailing from Asia, Europe, and the Middle East.
+SAE students are from across the globe, with many of our students hailing from Asia and Europe.
 Meet some of our students!

 What do I have to pay for?